ssrbazpur/Deep-Traffic-/README.md

 When vehicles fall off the road, they are replaced by new vehicles on the opposite end of the highway.
 When a vehicle is replaced, its speed & lane is chosen randomly.

+### Result

+With this parameters I get 74.50.
+But there is random in submission and speed can vary between 74 and 75.
+So the same submission may vary about 0.5 mph.
+So try multiple times.

 ## References